8. How Pharmacists Claim Reimbursement: Documents to be Submitted

 - the original and duplicate of a completed Claim for Payment Form;

 - the original orders for prescriber bag supplies in a separate bundle;

-- the originals of all old format PBS prescriptions and authority PBS prescriptions, the Department of Human Services/DVA copies of new format PBS prescriptions and authority PBS prescriptions, and all repeat authorisations, separated into four bundles for benefits supplied to the general public; concessional beneficiaries/Safety Net Concession Card holders; Safety Net Entitlement Card holders and RPBS patients.
+- the originals of all old format PBS prescriptions and authority PBS prescriptions, the Services Australia/DVA copies of new format PBS prescriptions and authority PBS prescriptions, and all repeat authorisations, separated into four bundles for benefits supplied to the general public; concessional beneficiaries/Safety Net Concession Card holders; Safety Net Entitlement Card holders and RPBS patients.

 In order to satisfy auditing/spot check compliance measures, PBS prescriptions in each bundle should be in serial number order, with serial number 1 at the top of the bundle.

 PBS prescriptions subject to the Safety Net early supply rule are handled according to the resulting payment category.
 For prescription forms with multiple PBS items, where the Safety Net early supply rule would result in different payment categories for different items, dispensing via 'deferred supply' should be used where necessary to allow all items to be grouped correctly.

 PBS prescriptions in the incorrect category may be returned to the pharmacist for clarification.
 If appropriate, they can be resubmitted in the correct category in the next claim period.